Crystal detector: Crystal

 The most common crystal used was galena (lead sulfide, PbS), a widely occurring ore of lead.
 Varieties were sold under the names "Lenzite" and "Hertzite".
-Other crystalline minerals were also used, the more common ones being iron pyrite (iron sulfide, FeS_{2}, "fool's gold", also sold under the trade names "Pyron", "Ferron", and "Radiocite") molybdenite (molybdenum disulfide, MoS_{2}), and cerussite (lead carbonate, PbCO_{3}) Not all specimens of a crystal would function in a detector.
+Other crystalline minerals were also used, the more common ones being iron pyrite (iron sulfide, FeS_{2}, "fool's gold", also sold under the trade names "Pyron", "Ferron", and "Radiocite") molybdenite (molybdenum disulfide, MoS_{2}), and cerussite (lead carbonate, PbCO_{3}) Not all specimens of a crystal will function in a detector.
 Often several crystal pieces had to be tried to find an active one.
-Galena with good detecting properties was rare and had no reliable visual characteristics distinguishing it.
+Galena with good detecting properties is rare and has no reliable visual characteristics distinguishing it.

 A rough pebble of detecting mineral about the size of a pea was mounted in a metal cup, which formed one side of the circuit.
-The electrical contact between the cup and the crystal had to be good, because it was important for this contact not to act as a second rectifying junction, creating two back-to-back diodes which would prevent the device from conducting at all.
-To make good contact with the crystal, it was either clamped with setscrews or embedded in solder.
-Because the relatively high melting temperature of tin-lead solder could damage many crystals, a fusible alloy with a low melting point, well under 200 F, such as Wood's metal was used.
-One surface was left exposed to allow contact with the cat-whisker wire.
+The electrical contact between the cup and the crystal has to be good, because it is important for this contact to not to act as a second rectifying junction, which will create two back-to-back diodes which prevents the device from conducting at all.
+To make good contact with the crystal, it is either clamped with setscrews or embedded in solder.
+Because the relatively high melting temperature of tin-lead solder could damage many crystals, a fusible alloy with a low melting point, well under 200 F, such as Wood's metal is used.
+One surface is left exposed to allow contact with the cat-whisker wire.

 Cat whisker wire

 Phosphor bronze wire of about 30 AWG (0.25 mm) diameter was commonly used as a cat whisker because it had the right amount of springiness.
 It was mounted on an adjustable arm with an insulated handle so that the entire exposed surface of the crystal could be probed from many directions to find the most sensitive spot.
 Cat whiskers in homemade detectors usually had a simple curved shape, but most professional cat whiskers had a coiled section in the middle that served as a spring.
-The crystal required just the right gentle pressure by the wire; too much pressure caused the device to conduct in both directions.
+The crystal requires just the right gentle pressure by the wire; too much pressure causes the device to conduct in both directions.
 Precision detectors made for radiotelegraphy stations often used a metal needle instead of a "cat's whisker", mounted on a thumbscrew-operated leaf spring to adjust the pressure applied.
 Gold or silver needles were used with some crystals.